On this page:

 This change applies to any units/teaching periods that commence in 2020, including those that have results in 2021.

-How do I request to omit my result from GPA calculation?
+How do I request to omit a 2020 result from GPA calculation?

 Students can make a request to have a specific result/grade removed from their GPA calculation through this online form.

-This request should be submitted online no more than 10 business days after the release of results and when all results are published in your latest teaching period.
+This request should be submitted online no more than 10 business days after the release of results and when all results are published in your latest teaching period (2020 only).